cloudflare/next-on-pages/docs/routing.md

 #### Continuing with the Routing Process

-After all of the above has been completed, the final part to check for a route is whether it would like us to continue matching.
-If it does not, we have reached the end of matching for this phase, so we can simply exit out with the `done` response.
+After all of the above has been completed, the final part to check for a (matching) route is whether it would like us to continue matching (it does so by setting its `continue` field to `true`).
+If it does not, we have reached the end of matching for this phase.

 #### Diagram